DAXGRID/open-ftth-overview/Route Network Editing Details/README.md

 ==============================

-Use Case 1: New Route Segment Digitized by User
+Use Case 1: New lonely route segment digitized by User
 -------------------
 The user draws a new route segment in the map, that don’t start or end at any existing route nodes or crosses any existing route segments